ljo3/MATLAB-mcp-server/README.md

 3. **Server Won't Start**

-   - Verify conda environment is activated
+   - Verify uv is installed and available in PATH
-   - Check that all dependencies are installed
+   - Check that MCP CLI dependency is installed (`uv add 'mcp[cli]'`)
    - Ensure `main.py` path in `mcp.json` is correct
+   - Verify the `cwd` path in `mcp.json` points to your project directory

 4. **Files Created in Wrong Location**
    - Check the working directory when server starts